tholuce/creaject/README.md

 ### CLI:

     1. version - get version for create-project
-    2. list - list of templates
-    3. new - generates project from specified template
+    2. new - generates project from specified template
-    4. export <path> - path should be specified.
+       1.  --use-defaults - if all defaults provided in config.yml then okay
+    3. template
+       1. list - list of templates
+       2. export <template name or emty>
-    5. import <path to template dir or url> - imports template from remote or local dir
+       3. import <path to template dir or url> - imports template from remote or local dir

-    6. --use-defaults - if all defaults provided in config.yml then okay
-    7. --path <path> - specified path to create project or inner in folder.
+    4. --path <path> - specified path to create project or inner in folder.
-    8. validate <path> - validate template folder
+    5. validate <path> - validate template folder

 ### Workflow: